melika-borovina/home-finder-issues/README.md

 Users can book a tour of a property with a real estate agent by selecting a convenient date and time slot.

+### Admin Privleges

+Admin privileges refer to the elevated level of access granted to a user account, which enables them to perform certain tasks on a website or application that regular users cannot.
+In the context of a real estate website, granting admin privileges would allow a user to create, edit, and delete real estate listings from the page.

+With admin privileges, the user would have access to an administrative panel that would allow them to manage the content of the website.
+This panel would include options for creating new real estate listings, editing existing ones, and deleting listings that are no longer relevant.
+The admin user would be able to add photos, descriptions, and other details to the listings, making them more attractive to potential buyers or renters.

+The ability to create, edit, and delete real estate listings is crucial for a real estate website as it allows the website to stay up-to-date with the latest properties available on the market.
+With admin privileges, the user can ensure that the website is always presenting accurate and timely information to its users.

+Overall, granting admin privileges to a user on a real estate website provides them with the necessary tools to manage the content of the website and keep it updated with the latest property listings.
+This functionality enhances the user experience and ensures that the website remains a valuable resource for those looking to buy or rent real estate.

 ## Technical Requirements

 HomeFinder is built using the following technologies: